 A greater depth of treatment is given to topics covered at GCSE and many new areas are also encountered.
+The course aims to nurture students interest in and enthusiasm for the subject, including developing an interest in further study and careers associated with the subject.
+Other course aims are:

-To develop essential knowledge and understanding of different areas of the subject and how they relate to each other.
-To develop and demonstrate a deep appreciation of the skills, knowledge and understanding of scientific methods and develop competence and confidence in a variety of practical, mathematical and problem solving skills.
-The coiurse aims to nurture students interest in and enthusiasm for the subject, including developing an interest in further study and careers associated with the subject.
-To understand how society makes decisions about scientific issues and how the sciences contribute to the success of the economy and society.
+- To understand how society makes decisions about scientific issues and how the sciences contribute to the success of the economy and society. - To develop essential knowledge and understanding of different areas of the subject and how they relate to each other. - To develop and demonstrate a deep appreciation of the skills, knowledge and understanding of scientific methods - To develop competence and confidence in a variety of practical, mathematical and problem solving skills.

 This A-level would suit candidates who would like to extend and develop their understanding of life and life processes, as well as training in scientific method and analysis.
 Individuals who would like to go on to have a career in a science based field, such as medicine, dentistry, physiotherapy, optometry, veterinary science and also in the rapidly expanding fields of biotechnology and genetic engineering.
 Candidates will need to be numerate and have good practical skills.
-Students who take this subject must be prepared to accommodate the change in intellectual pace and also become more self-reliant in their studies
+Students who take this subject must be prepared to accommodate the change in intellectual pace and also become more self-reliant in their studies.